IvanGricev/cliproject/README.md

 dotnet sln add CLI.Module.MyNewModule/CLI.Module.MyNewModule.csproj

-Step 2: Add Required References & Packages
+Step 2: Add Required References

-Your new module needs to reference CLI.Core and also needs the Spectre libraries.
+Your new module must reference CLI.Core (to get the interface and helpers) and Spectre.Console.Cli (to define commands).

-# 1. Add the Core Reference (gets ICommandModule and SpectreTypeRegistrar)
+# 1. Add the Core project reference
 dotnet add CLI.Module.MyNewModule/CLI.Module.MyNewModule.csproj reference CLI.Core/CLI.Core.csproj

-# 2. Add the Spectre packages
+# 2. Add the Spectre.Console.Cli package
 dotnet add CLI.Module.MyNewModule/CLI.Module.MyNewModule.csproj package Spectre.Console.Cli
-dotnet add CLI.Module.MyNewModule/CLI.Module.MyNewModule.csproj package Spectre.Console.Cli.Extensions.DependencyInjection

 Step 3: Implement the ICommandModule Interface

 Rename Class1.cs in your new project to MyNewModule.cs and implement the interface.

-Here is a simple template to get you started:
+Here is a simple template to get you started.
+It demonstrates:

+Using the shared SpectreTypeRegistrar from CLI.Core.

+Using the shared JsonDataService from CLI.Core.

-using CLI.Core; // <-- For ICommandModule and SpectreTypeRegistrar
+using CLI.Core; // <-- Imports ICommandModule, JsonDataService, SpectreTypeRegistrar
 using Spectre.Console.Cli;
 using Microsoft.Extensions.DependencyInjection;
-using System.Threading; // <-- For CancellationToken
 using System;
+using System.Collections.Generic;
-using System.ComponentModel; // <-- For [Description]
+using System.ComponentModel;
+using System.Threading;

 namespace CLI.Module.MyNewModule
 {